gvwilson/thirdbit/fiction/maddy-roo/index.md

 Maddy nodded, her mind whirling.
 She took two steps then pulled up short and turned back to the bot.
-"You gotta come with us," she said.
+"You have to come with us," she said.
-"They won't believe us if it's just us.
+"They won't believe us on our own.
 You gotta come with us and tell them."

 "This one does not 'gotta' do anything," the bot replied firmly.